physiotherapy

 Fall Prevention and Confidence

 Among the main objectives of balance exercises for the elderly is the prevention of falls.
-Better balance gives rise to the feeling of security while walking, climbing stairs, and doing daily activities.
+Better balance exercises for seniors gives rise to the feeling of security while walking, climbing stairs, and doing daily activities.
 In geriatric physiotherapy, older adults acquire safe methods that are strong enough to benefit without causing fatigue resulting in the gradual improvement of mobility.

 Better Posture and Coordination